 Fitbit app has a new feature where you can track and monitor your stress.
 It also has several stress management options like mindfulness sessions.

 The mindfulness sessions (together with other video and audio content) are available only via Fitbit premium.

-Does Fitbit stress management help with peloton training?
-As a whole, the Fitbit stress management program is useful with peloton classes because it provides feedback about your current stress.
+Fitbit stress management program is useful with peloton classes because it provides feedback about your current stress.
 It also suggests you take meditation or relaxation classes if the numbers are above the baseline.

-Peloton app has hundreds of short yoga and meditation sessions.
+The peloton app has hundreds of short yoga and meditation sessions.
 These meditation classes can be used as a way to reduce the Fitbit stress score.

 Not only that.

 You can see how responsive your body is to meditation and which meditation techniques are the most effective for you, based on the results from the stress management score.